DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Picking list registration.md

 ms.dyn365.ops.version: [name of release that feature was introduced in, see list here: https://microsoft.sharepoint.com/teams/DynDoc/_layouts/15/WopiFrame.aspx?sourcedoc={23419e1c-eb64-42e9-aa9b-79875b428718}&action=edit&wd=target%28Core%20Dynamics%20AX%20CP%20requirements%2Eone%7C4CC185C0%2DEFAA%2D42CD%2D94B9%2D8F2A45E7F61A%2FVersions%20list%20for%20docs%20topics%7CC14BE630%2D5151%2D49D6%2D8305%2D554B5084593C%2F%29]
 ---

-# Vendor purchase order acknowledgement

-Companies may require a vendor to send a purchase order acknowledgement (POA) for an order and can be one of the reasons a purchase order status is 'In external review'. <br> Where the [Vendor purchase order document setting profile](../SETUP/SETTING%20PROFILES/Vendor%20purchase%20order.md) **Acknowledgement required** is set to _Yes_, the purchase order status will be set to **In external review** upon confirmation.
+# Picking list registration

-The following subsections will describe how to view, process the acknowledgement and send a Vendor purchase order confirmation (if required). <br>
+The following subsections will describe how to view and process the picking list registration from the 3PL warehouse. <br>
-The Acknowledgement can be viewed from the [Purchase order](#purchase-order) and confirmation values will be populated with default values per Trading partner.<br>
-The Confirmation can be either [manually](#manually-processing-purchase-order-acknowledgement) processed or [automatically](#automatically-processing-purchase-order-acknowledgement). <br>
 Viewing the [Staging table records](#view-staging-table-records) will also be discussed.
-The processed purchase order acknowledgement and sent confirmation record(s) can be viewed for a purchase order, by selecting the **History** button on the **EDI** tab on the Action Pane of the Purchase order page.<br>

 ## Prerequisites
-The following setup is prerequisites for the vendor purchase order acknowledgement
+The following setup is prerequisites for the picking list registration

-1. Create [POA response code groups](../SETUP/VENDOR%20SETUP/POA%20response%20code%20group.md) to map the vendor's values to EDI POA responses code groups.
+1. Create [Inventory status Id mapping](../SETUP/3PL%20SETUP/Inventory%20status%20Id%20mapping.md) to map the 3PL's values to D365 inventory statuses.
 1. Create [Template](../../CORE/Setup/DocumentTypes/File%20templates.md) for the document.
-1. Create [Setting profile](../SETUP/SETTING%20PROFILES/Vendor%20purchase%20order%20acknowledgement.md) for the document.
+1. Create [Setting profile](../SETUP/SETTING%20PROFILES/Picking%20list%20registration.md) for the document.
-1. Create [Validation profile](../SETUP/VALIDATION%20PROFILES/Vendor%20purchase%20order%20acknowledgement.md) for the document.
+1. Create [Validation profile](../SETUP/VALIDATION%20PROFILES/Picking%20list%20registration.md) for the document.
 1. If the vendor [trading partner](../SETUP/Trading%20partner.md) doesn't exist, create the new trading partner.
-1. Assign the applicable POA response code group to the vendor trading partner.
+1. Assign the 3PL setup to the warehouse trading partner's options.
-1. Add and enable the vendor purchase order acknowledgement document to the [Vendor trading partner](../SETUP/Trading%20partner.md) and select the applicable:
+1. Add and enable the **picking list** document to the [Warehouse trading partner](../SETUP/Trading%20partner.md) and select the applicable:
     - Template
     - Setting profile
     - Validation profile